BlueAcornInc/aio-commerce-bazaarvoice/docs/installation.md

 - This will:
   - Set up your App Builder services
-  - Create and register the BazzarVoice event provider
+  - Create and register the BazaarVoice event provider
   - Deploy the App Builder application
   - Register your out-of-process payment method